Be A Tourist in Your Own Town

 The Greater Morgantown Convention and Visitors Bureau (GMCVB) is doing its part to promote the week by shining a light on the impact that tourism makes on jobs, economic growth and personal well-being here at home.

-The organization creates a positive economic impact on the Greater Morgantown area by promoting area events, attractions, recreation and facilities, such as the upcoming STIHL Timbersports Professional Lumber Competition and Festival, May 20-21 in the Ruby Community Center at Mylan Park.
+The organization creates a positive economic impact on the Greater Morgantown area by promoting area events, attractions, recreation and facilities, such as the upcoming STIHL Timbersports Professional Lumber Competition and Festival, June 29 at the Triple S Harley-Davidson.

 Also, the GMCVB provides complementary information and assistance to travelers with three Visitors’ Centers and facilitates group tours, meetings and conferences, including itinerary planning, registration/welcome services and reservations assistance.

 Tourism is important not only for Greater Morgantown, but also for West Virginia as a state.
 According to information released by the West Virginia Division of Tourism, travelers who visit the Mountain State account for $4.5 billion in direct spending.
 About $527 million in total state taxes are paid by 15.9 million overnight travelers to the state.
 This amount of spending supports employment for 46,000 West Virginians in the travel and tourism industry.

 The recent West Virginia Tourism Act of 2017, passed by state legislature on April 9, provides a new framework for growth and development in West Virginia.
 The act will create more tourism-related projects for the state and will allow current businesses to grow.
 It will also replace current marketing programs with more strategic and results-driven programs to reduce costs for travel industry partners.

 Graced with four distinct seasons, Greater Morgantown is an extraordinary land of natural beauty.
 With the help of increased advertising from the state, Monongalia and Preston counties can greatly benefit in economic growth and development.